-The online and FTF students also differed in their identification of resources they access when they have questions.
+The Fall 2015 online and F2F students also differed in their identification of resources they access when they have questions.
 The online students rated as their top sources emailing the instructor followed by office hours with the instructor.
-For the FTF students emailing the instructor was the option that was rated least likely by the largest number of students.
-The largest number of FTF students identified asking other students for help as their most likely course of action followed by consulting sources on their own.
+For the F2F students emailing the instructor was the option that was rated least likely by the largest number of students.
+The largest number of F2F students identified asking other students for help as their most likely course of action followed by consulting sources on their own.
 The least likely course of action for online students was the forum.
-This was followed by bringing questions to the course tutors and asking other students for help - both of which may have received a low rating because of logistics in accessing the tutor and in not having the FTF interaction with other students.
+This was followed by bringing questions to the course tutors and asking other students for help - both of which may have received a low rating because of logistics in accessing the tutor and in not having the F2F interaction with other students.
+For the Fall 2016 survey results, the online students rated emailing the instructor as the most likely course of action when they have questions, followed by consulting a range of resources on their own.
+For the F2F students, asking the question in class is the most likely course of action, followed by emailing the instructor.
+For both online and F2F students, posting the question in the online forum is the least like course of action.

-Two thirds of the online students preferred Web Access compared to 43% of the FTF students.
-Only three online students reported using the forum and it was not clear from the responses whether the FTF students had access to or knowledge about the forum.
+For the Fall 2015 survey results, two thirds of the online students preferred Web Access compared to 43% of the F2F students.
+Only three online students reported using the forum and it was not clear from the responses whether the F2F students had access to or knowledge about the forum.
 In explaining their limited use of the forum, the online students noted that they preferred emailing the professor (3 responses) or liked to figure things out themselves (2).
-The FTF students - who may or may not have had access to the forum - exhibited a similar response pattern with two students noting they prefer emailing with their professor and another two stating they like to figure things out on their own.
+The F2F students - who may or may not have had access to the forum - exhibited a similar response pattern with two students noting they prefer emailing with their professor and another two stating they like to figure things out on their own.
 Interestingly though, several students from both classes expressed interest in expanding the use of the forum and proposed as strategies that the forum should be mandatory or that students should get points for postings.
+For the Fall 2016 survey results, majority of the students (7 out of 11 for the online section and 14 out of 18 for the F2F section) preferred Web Access as the technology for online discussions.
+However, only 3 out of 11 of the online students and only one out of 18 face-to-face (F2F) students reported using the forum.
+In explaining their limited use of the forum, the online students noted that they preferred emailing the professor (4 responses for online and 7 responses for F2F) or liked to figure things out themselves (3 for online and 4 for F2F).